Delicate and Minimal, Ferragamo Spring 2025 Was a Visual Treat

 (Image credit: Ferragamo)

 When a designer is appointed to a luxury house, they usually fluctuate between two options.
-They either choose to move far from the house’s original identity and make it entirely their own, or fully lean into what has been built throughout the past.
-Since taking the helm at Ferragamo two years ago, Maximillian Davis has managed to appease both options with perfect harmony, and by doing so, has cemented the brand as one of the highly-anticipated of the season.
-“I’ve always incorporated different historic eras in my work—eras which feel relatable to me and my heritage,” says Davis in the show notes, “At Ferragamo, I’ve sought out similarities—and the beauty of this brand is that there are so many different stories you can relate to.
+They either choose to move far from the house's original identity and make it entirely their own, or they fully lean into what has been built throughout the years.
+Since taking the helm at Ferragamo two years ago, Maximilian Davis has managed to marry both options in perfect harmony, and by doing so, he has cemented the brand as one of the highly anticipated of the season.
+"I've always incorporated different historic eras in my work—eras which feel relatable to me and my heritage," says Davis in the show notes.
+"At Ferragamo, I've sought out similarities, and the beauty of this brand is that there are so many different stories you can relate to.
 Every shoe has a meaning behind it.
-Every shoe has a story.”
+Every shoe has a story."

-When it comes to powerful tailoring, Davis is a master at the craft, but this spring collection proved that he also has a penchant for more delicate silhouettes.
+When it comes to powerful tailoring, Davis is a master at the craft, but this spring collection proved that he also has a penchant for delicate silhouettes.
 Midi dresses were pleated on the body like Greek sculptures.
-Mini-dresses were cut with asymmetrical necklines to look sexy without an overdose of effort.
+Minidresses were cut with asymmetrical necklines to look sexy without too much effort.
 Capelike dresses practically floated down the runway, and trench coats were contorted with crinkles to look lighter than air.
 Of course, the designer also made sure to include his usual dose of punchy colors by way of tonal blue and red looks, creating a visually satisfying juxtaposition.
-And to go along with every look: the supple leather handbags we’ve come to know and love from Ferragamo were reimagined with feathers, laser cut-outs, and made oversized, most of which were held as clutches as the models paraded down the cream-colored runway.
+To go along with every look, the supple leather handbags we've come to know and love from Ferragamo were reimagined with feathers and laser cutouts and made oversize.
+Most of them were held as clutches as the models paraded down the cream-colored runway.

-Many seemed to focus on the reference to the world of dance.
-On the runway, leotards and shrugs may have been on the nose to some, but Davis was once again, able to find harmony.
+Many looks seemed to focus on references to the world of dance.
+On the runway, leotards and shrugs may have been on the nose to some, but Davis was, once again, able to find harmony.
 He isn't usually one to lean into novelty, but even without the evident ballet references, different looks in the collection seamlessly blended into his vision.
-Items like feather-adorned accessories, draped-and-knotted dresses, and funnel jackets still explored this idea of minimal refinement that felt fresh and exciting by way of texture and styling.
-Ahead, more on the Ferragamo spring/summer 2025 collection.
+Items like feather-adorned accessories, draped and knotted dresses, and funnel jackets still explored this idea of minimal refinement that felt fresh and exciting by way of texture and styling.
+Ahead, see more on the Ferragamo spring/summer 2025 collection.

 Crinkled Drop-Waist Coats

-Spring collections always bring an influx of trench coats, but Davis managed to breathe new life into the style with purposely crinkled coats that came in pale hues and featured a dramatically low-waist tie detail.
+Spring collections always bring an influx of trench coats, but Davis managed to breathe new life into the style with purposely crinkled coats in pale hues featuring a dramatic low-waist tie detail.
 His fall/winter collections are known for strong outerwear that immediately draws attention, so it was a treat to see him create visual interest in a more subtle manner by warping the fabric so slightly.

 (Image credit: Courtesy of Ferragamo)